FullStackWithLawrence/azureml-example/README.md

 2. Run `make` and add your credentials to the newly created `.env` file in the root of the repo.

+3. Create an Azure account.
+See this summary for account configuration important details that you'll need to address in order for Azure AI AutomatedML batch jobs to run correctly: [Azure Account Setup for AutoML](./docs/AZURE_ACCOUNT_SETUP.md)

-3. Add your Azure `config.json` to the root of this project.
+4. Add your Azure `config.json` to the root of this project.
 See [Azure ML Configuration Guide](./docs/AZURE_ML_CONFIG.md) for detailed instructions on setting up an Azure Workspace and Subscription, and downloading your `config.json` file.

-4. Add your Kaggle Api key to [.kaggle/kaggle.json](./.kaggle/kaggle.json), which you can generate from [https://www.kaggle.com/settings/account](https://www.kaggle.com/settings/account).
+5. Add your Kaggle Api key to [.kaggle/kaggle.json](./.kaggle/kaggle.json), which you can generate from [https://www.kaggle.com/settings/account](https://www.kaggle.com/settings/account).

-5. Install and configure Azure cli.
+6. Install and configure Azure cli.
 On Mac `brew install azure-cli`.
 On Windows download from [https://aka.ms/installazurecliwindows](https://aka.ms/installazurecliwindows).

    - `az login`
    - `az account list --output table`
    - `az account set --subscription "your-subscription-id-or-name"`

-6. Initialize, build and run the application locally.
+7. Initialize, build and run the application locally.

 ```console
 git clone https://github.com/FullStackWithLawrence/azureml-example.git